 Burlington is a caring company that gives back to its local and global community through established philanthropic programs that reflect the values of our team and rapid response efforts to unexpected disasters.
-In 2017 alone, we raised more than $7.2 million and donated vast amounts of goods and services to numerous charities and non-profits.
+In 2018 alone, we raised more than $9.9 million and donated vast amounts of goods and services to numerous non-profit organizations.
 Below is a list of some of the ways we give back.

 Our National Non-Profit Partners

-- Warm Coats & Warm Hearts Coat Drive: In 2017, Burlington’s signature philanthropy program Warm Coats & Warm Hearts (hosted in partnership with ABC’s Good Morning America and Delivering Good) collected 172,000 new and gently used coats and donated them to those in need within the communities we serve.
-Since this program’s inception in 2006, we have collected and distributed more than 2 million coats.
+- Warm Coats & Warm Hearts Coat Drive & Toy Drive: In 2018, Burlington’s signature philanthropic program Warm Coats & Warm Hearts (hosted in partnership with ABC’s Good Morning America and Delivering Good) collected 215,000 new and gently used coats in our stores nationwide and donated them to those in need within the communities we serve.
+Since this program’s inception in 2006, we have collected and distributed more than 2.2 million coats.

-- Leukemia & Lymphoma Society (LLS): LLS is the world’s largest voluntary health organization dedicated to fighting blood cancer.
-In 2017, Burlington raised $3.3 million, bringing its total donation over the past 16 years to more than $32 million.
-Burlington is proud to be LLS’s #1 National Corporate partner and Honored Friend for Light the Night.
-Funds raised by Burlington benefits LLS’s ongoing blood cancer research.
+- The Leukemia & Lymphoma Society (LLS): LLS is the world’s largest voluntary health organization dedicated to fighting blood cancer.
+In 2018, Burlington raised $5.1 million, bringing its total donation over the past 17 years to nearly $38 million.
+Burlington is proud to be LLS’s #1 National Corporate Partner and Honored Friend for Light the Night.
+Funds raised by Burlington benefits LLS’s ongoing research for life-saving treatments.

-- Day of Giving: 2017 was the inaugural year for Day of Giving, when our corporate and supply chain teams fanned out in our local areas to offer support to various non-profit organizations and charities.
-In total our associates volunteered more than 3,300 hours at over 43 individual events supporting 23 different local organizations.
+- Day of Giving: 2018 was our second year for Day of Giving, a program that encourages our corporate and supply chain teams to volunteer at local non-profit organizations and charities.
+Last year, our associates volunteered more than 4,000 hours at over 54 individual events, supporting 24 different organizations.

 - Burlington Township Food Pantry (BTFP): Since 2009, the BTFP has been feeding an average of 75 families a week in the greater Burlington area.
 In 2017, the BTFP lost its lease and found itself without a location to serve the local community.
-When Burlington learned of the BTFP’s plight, we acted quickly and offered the non-profit group a new home in an unoccupied company site in Burlington free of cost.
+Burlington learned of the BTFP’s plight and acted quickly to offer the non-profit group a new home in a company property free of cost.

 - Associate Assistance Fund (AAF): As a caring company, we are not only focused on members of our broader community but also on our associates.
-In 2018, we launched Burlington’s Associate Assistance Fund.
-This program, funded through associate donations, provides tax free grants of up to $2500 to associates whose primary residence has been damaged or destroyed by a natural disaster or other qualifying event.
+Burlington’s Associate Assistance Fund, funded through associate donations, provides tax free grants of up to $2500 to associates whose primary residence has been damaged or destroyed by a natural disaster or other qualifying event, or who have been victims of domestic abuse.
+Additionally, families of an associate who has passed away can receive a grant to help pay for burial expenses.
 The funds never need to be paid back and all associates are eligible to apply from their first day of employment.
 Burlington makes an annual contribution to the AAF to cover all administrative costs and provide support to associates in need.